Adult Program

 An expert in human psychology

 In addition to being a lifelong martial artist and third degree black belt in Brazilian Jiu Jitsu, Alex has more than 15 years of professional experience as a psychotherapist.
 He is an expert in the art of helping people identify problems, develop insight, and accomplish their goals.
-Alex is the patient, expert guide you need to discover your full potential.
+Alex is the expert guide you need to help you discover your full potential.

 You can play the game from day one.